-These factors can include Crime; Political Stability and Economic Stability.
+These factors can include crime, political stability and economic stability.
 Specialist agencies gather this information from a mix of police and consular services, embedded agents and indeed the global news media.
-Organisations like the UN, EU and individual country Foreign Offices also supply detailed security information although access to this may be limited.
+Organisations like the UN, EU and individual country Foreign Offices also supply detailed security information, although access to this may be limited.

-Apart from some notable exceptions most western organisations are very aware of the brand damage and civil or criminal court cases that will follow should they send someone into a dangerous region without all the facts and tools that give them the best chance of coming home when the job is over.
+Apart from some notable exceptions, most western organisations are very aware of the brand damage and civil or criminal court cases that will follow should they send someone into a dangerous region without all the facts and tools that give them the best chance of coming home when the job is over.

 These people will give you all the training that you need, can hook you up with assistance at your destination, help you plan for all manner of contingencies and keep you up to date with the nuances of the local political climate.
-Their business is to make sure that you come home safe and sound – A dead or injured client looks very, very bad on their CV!
+Their business is to make sure that you come home safe and sound – a dead or injured client looks very, very bad on their behalf.

-Make sure that you know where you are going.
+Make sure you know where you are going.
 Think in your own mind what might go wrong and how you might lessen the risk.
 Take any training seriously and don't trust a manager or employer to arrange security on your behalf without knowing who it is providing the security and their credentials.